 The steady-state pace will differ for runners of differing levels of ability and fitness.
 It is for this reason that three groups are formed on these runs: fast, medium and slow.
 So come along and there will always be a group to run with.
 We use many different routes so it is a great way to see parts of Cambridge(shire) that you never knew existed.
 As you get fitter, feel free to try out the faster groups.
 The relaxed nature of the runs also means you get to chat to each other too!

 A particularly long version of the steady run designed to increase your stamina.
+This will stress your body’s fuel stores and teach it to store more energy as glucose in the liver, so that next time you are out for 90 minutes you still feel strong at the end.
 But forget about that… it’s a fantastic way to start a Sunday.
 The length allows us to reach parts of the countryside that other runs cannot, and there are plenty of nice paths and trails out there if you know where to look.
 Believe me, Sunday brunch is a much better experience when you’ve just run 12 miles!

 The tea run is a Hare and Hounds tradition that dates back many years.
 It is essentially a relaxing run suitable for all abilities.
 Expect beginners and Blues runners alike, all taking it really easy for around 30 minutes.
 So what’s the incentive?
 Tea, and some form of high-carbohydrate snack (biscuits, flapjack, cake) will be waiting for you when you get back.
 If last year is anything to go by, the snacks will still be warm too, having been freshly baked by one of the domestic gods or godesses of the club.